Washington

 The summary prepared by the Washington courts described at the beginning of this section stresses that “Current law does not allow for destroying the court record of a criminal action against an adult that results in a conviction or some adverse findings.”
 In addition, an order to seal and written findings remain accessible to the public, unless protected by statute; and the existence of a court file sealed in its entirety, unless protected by statute, is available for viewing by the public on court indices (which include, in cases where a conviction has been vacated, the case number, case type with the notification “DV” if the case involved domestic violence, the defendant’s name, and the notation “vacated.”).
 GR 15(c)-(d).

-B. Deferred sentencing
+B. Deferred or suspended sentences

 After a conviction, the court may impose sentence by suspending all or a portion of the defendant’s sentence or by deferring the sentence of the defendant and may place the defendant on probation for a period of no longer than two years and prescribe the conditions thereof.
 During the time of the deferral, the court may permit a defendant to withdraw the plea of guilty and enter a plea of not guilty, and dismiss the charges.
 Wash.
 Rev. Code § 3.66.067.
-Thereafter, the records are treated as non-conviction records. § 9.95.200.
+Thereafter, the records are treated as non-conviction records.

 C. Non-conviction records

 In general, non-conviction criminal justice records may not be disseminated for a non-criminal justice purpose, excluding records pertaining to an incident that occurred in the previous 12 months that is currently being processed by the criminal justice system, or as otherwise authorized by law, executive order, or court order.
-Wash.
+Criminal Records Privacy Act, Wash.
 Rev. Code § 10.97.050.
-Under a statute enacted in 1977, non-conviction data in criminal justice agency files which are available and searched for the purpose of responding to inquiries concerning a person’s criminal history must be “deleted” at the request of its subject after two years in the case of a disposition favorable to the defendant, and after three years where no disposition is indicated (unless the person is in fugitive status or the case is under active prosecution).
-Criminal Records Privacy Act, Wash.
-Rev. Code § 10.97.060.
+Under a statute enacted in 1977, non-conviction data in criminal justice agency files which are available and searched for the purpose of responding to inquiries concerning a person’s criminal history must be “deleted” at the request of its subject after two years in the case of a disposition favorable to the defendant, and after three years where no disposition is indicated (unless the person is in fugitive status or the case is under active prosecution). § 10.97.060.
 The state repository (State Patrol) maintaining the data may, “at its option,” refuse to make the deletion if the disposition was a deferred prosecution or similar diversion, if the person has had a prior conviction for a felony or gross misdemeanor, or if the individual who is the subject of the record has been arrested for or charged with another crime during the intervening period.
 Id.
 However, the court may direct the repository to seal the record.
 State v.
 Breazeale, supra.

 General Court Rule 15 provides authority to seal or redact non-conviction court records only if the “compelling circumstances” test is met.
-See General Rule 15(c)(2)(A).
+See GR 15(c)(2)(A).
 The summary prepared by the Washington courts implies that non-conviction records may be sealed under this authority, but does not make clear what “compelling circumstances” are in this context.
 Nonetheless, the rule does specify that a vacated conviction may be a sufficient safety or privacy concern to weigh against the public interest in access, suggesting that a non-conviction may be as well.
 And presumably a person whose non-conviction data had been “deleted” pursuant to Wash.
 Rev. Code § 10.97.060 would have an even stronger argument that their circumstances were “compelling” as that term is used in General Rule 15 and under the Ishikawa standard.
 However, the order to seal and written findings remain accessible to the public, unless protected by statute; and the existence of a court file sealed in its entirety, unless protected by statute, is available for viewing by the public on court indices (which includes case number, party names, notation “case sealed,” case type, and cause of action or charge, except where a conviction has been vacated, as discussed above).
 GR 15(c)-(d).

 D. Sealing of juvenile records